How long will it take to receive my order?

 Descriptions of unusual flavors?

-Crema de Almendrado Tequila is the only flavor that we currently produce that has a progression of flavors: first the almond, you think Amaretto; then the tequila steps in clearly; followed by the chocolate.
-We have done Saskatoon Berry (very delicate blueberry, non-alcohol for Canada); Saki for Japan; single malt Scots Whisky; 3 Grappas; ice wines and numerous teas.
+Crema de Almendrado Tequila is the only flavor that we currently produce that has a progression of flavors: first the chocolate, then the liquid rushes out and you think its Amaretto; then the tequila steps in clearly.
+We have done Saskatoon Berry (very delicate blueberry, non-alcohol for Canada); Saki for Japan; single malt Scots Whisky; Grappas; ice wines and numerous teas.
 Basically, any beverage except carbonated beverages can be made into a liquid center.

 Is it legal to sell in my state?